-When watchmakers think of a creation, they gallop over centuries to bring out the best and most remarkable achievements to attract their buyers.
-Alexander the Great was a great man and to honour him, Ulysse Nardin has disclosed its stunning Alexander the Great Minute Repeater Westminster Carillon Tourbillon Jaquemarts.
-It boasts a 44 mm case of 18ct white gold or rose gold 4N, and is water-resistant to 30ms.
-It also features 36 jewels with each part of the movement decorated, angled and hand-finished.
-It uses Jaquemarts on the dial to depict Alexander the Great clad in armour and engaged in battle.
+When watchmakers think of creation, they gallop over centuries to bring out the best and most remarkable achievements to attract their buyers.
+Alexander the Great was a great man, and to honor him, Ulysse Nardin has disclosed its stunning Alexander the Great Minute Repeater Westminster Carillon Tourbillon Jaquemarts.
+It boasts a 44 mm case of 18ct white gold or rose gold 4N and is water-resistant to 30ms.
+It also features 36 jewels with each part of the movement decorated, angled, and hand-finished.
+It uses Jaquemarts on the dial to depict Alexander the Great clad in armor and engaged in battle.

-There are five of these in the charcoal-coloured background of the diamond dial.
-Minute repeaters were patented by English clockmaker Daniel Quare in the late 17th century to give a watch to have time not only seen, but heard.
+There are five of these in the charcoal-colored background of the diamond dial.
+English clockmaker Daniel Quare patented minute repeaters in the late 17th century to give a watch to have time not only seen but heard.
 There will be only 100 of these special timepieces available worldwide.